princeton-nlp/SWE-agent/docs/usage/web_ui.md

     If the user interface doesn't automatically open in your browser, please open it at `http://localhost:3000`.
     Running from GitHub codespaces?
 More tips [here](../installation/codespaces.md#running-the-web-ui).

+!!! note "Running from Docker"
+    If you run SWE-agent from the `docker-run` Docker container, please see [here](../installation/docker.md) for how to start the web server.

 ## Manually starting frontend and backend

 The web UI consists of a frontend written in [react][] (showing the pretty control elements) and a backend written with [flask][].